How to extract text from images: a comparison of 10 free OCR tools

 Online services will require that you upload your files on the internet to their servers, so there may be privacy concerns as well as time/bandwidth concerns if your document is big.
 Most have limits to file size and count of pages to process daily/weekly that they will process for free; for bigger jobs they require to buy extra processing power.
 On the flip side, many of these services are really good at the OCR itself.

 With Desktop Software you don’t need to worry about uploading sensitive information to foreign servers, or whether your file will take too long to upload.
-Some desktop software programs generally give better text review options, and some offer integration with scanner software.
+Some desktop software programs generally give better text review options, and some have scanning functionality integrated.

 We therefore shied away from a head-to-head comparison of OCR accuracy in this article as the rating can be unjust for the specific files you might need to process.
 There is some general information about getting good OCR result at the end of the article.